NBPub/BeatLog/docs/API.md

 ![API_2](/docs/pics/API_2.png "BeatLog API help page - Data Summary")

-The following datatypes are returned for the **Data Summary** options:
+The following data types are returned for the **Data Summary** options:

 - `string` - most items are strings, noted by quotation marks. `"<some-value>"` All keys are strings.
 Time format may vary from the examples, depending on your locale.
 - `number` - simple integer, not encased in quotation markes. `3` OR `<some-integer>`
-- `array` - "IP" and "ignored_IPs" keys are lists strings, and the [geo option](#geo) returns arrays of mixed datatypes.
+- `array` - "IP" and "ignored_IPs" keys are lists strings, and the [geo option](#geo) returns arrays of mixed data types.
 The values within arrays are encased in brackets and comma separated. `["Zhengzhou, China", 10]`

 Note the structure of the various example returns shown below.
 `"time_bounds"` are included with every return.